jackysunhz/DL_course_hw/README.md

 # DL_course_hw

 The final grade of homework will be evaluated using four out of five homework with highest grades.
-If one of your four homework outperforms the guideline, you will receive a B. If two out of four homework outperform the guideline, you will receive an A-.
-If three or more of your homework outperform the guideline, you will receive an A.
+If none of your four homework outperforms the benchmark, you will receive a B. If one of your four homework outperforms the benchmark, you will receive a B+.
+If two out of four homework outperform the benchmark, you will receive an A-.
+If three or more of your homework outperform the benchmark, you will receive an A.